Accelerated possession claim procedure no longer fit for purpose

 Under the DA 2015 landlords are required to comply with a multitude of legal obligations.
-All in all, landlords have a raft of different legal obligations which they are required to meet that had not previously been their responsibility.
+All in all, landlords have a raft of different legal obligations that they are required to meet that had not previously been their responsibility.

-The additional legislation ultimately has consequences for the landlords, in that if they are not fully compliant with their legal obligations, the section 21 notice will be deemed invalid until all mistakes are rectified.
+The additional legislation ultimately has consequences for the landlords, in that, if they are not fully compliant with their legal obligations, the section 21 notice will be deemed invalid until all mistakes are rectified.

 The following, if not complied with, may render a section 21 notice invalid;

 1. Deposit not protected in accordance with the 2014 Act.

 2. The deposit prescribed information not given to the tenant within 30 days.